bjwdenbesten/Graphical/README.md

 To join a party, click **Join Party** on the Main Menu and enter the party code.

-Within a party, all graph changes are synced between users in the same party.
-All visual-based options remain independent.
+Within a party, all graph changes are synced between users.
+However, visual options remain independent.

 ### Keybind Customization and Controls:
 Currently there are two keybinds that may be customized from the **Controls** tab: **Create Node** and **Component Deletion**.